ivoras/daisy/README.md

 SQLite database files have some soft and hard restrictions:

 * The databases MUST NOT be created with the "WAL" journal mode.
 They SHOULD be created with the "OFF" journal mode.
-* The databases SHOULD be created with the smalles possible page size, i.e. 512 bytes.
+* The databases SHOULD be created with the smallest possible page size, i.e. 512 bytes.

 ## Block metadata